taliajs/php2650project/index.md

 Most MCMC algorithms require an initial burn in time before the Markov chain converges to the desired distribution \[1\].

-The most relevant MCMC method for Bayesian neural networks is the **Metropolis-Hastings** algorithm.
+A popular MCMC method for Bayesian neural networks is the **Metropolis-Hastings** algorithm.
 This algorithm uses the proposal distribution mentioned earlier to generate a set of samples that asymptotically are distributed according to *p(w\|D)* \[1\].
 The Markov